CausaLM: Causal Model Explanation Through Counterfactual Language Models: Introduction

-To alleviate these difficulties, in this paper we propose to manipulate the representation of the text and not the text itself.
+In order to implement the above principles, in this paper we propose a model explanation methodology that manipulates the representation of the text rather than the text itself.
 By creating a text encoder that is not affected by a specific concept of interest, we can compute the \textit{counterfactual representation}.
 Our explanation method, which we name \textit{Causal Model Explanation through Counterfactual Language Models} (\textit{CausaLM}), receives the classifier's training data and a concept of interest as input, and outputs the causal effect of the concept on the classifier in the test set.
-It does that by pre-training an additional instance of the language representation model employed by the classifier, with an adversarial component designed to "forget" the concept of choice, while keeping the other "important" concepts represented.
+It does that by pre-training an additional instance of the language representation model employed by the classifier, with an adversarial component designed to "forget" the concept of choice, while keeping the other "important" (control) concepts represented.
 Following the additional training step, the representation produced by this counterfactual model can be used to measure the concept's effect on the classifier's prediction for each test example, by comparing the classifier performance with the two representations.

-We start by providing motivation for why causal inference is crucial for model explanations, using two real-world examples (Section \ref{sec:motivation}).
-Then, we dive into the link between causality and interpretability (Section \ref{sec:prev}), and discuss how to estimate causal effects using language representations (Section \ref{sec:causal}).
-After defining the causal estimator and discussing the challenges of producing counterfactual examples, we discuss methods for generating such examples, pointing out the challenges of this approach (Section \ref{subsec:generation}).
-With those options laid out, we move to describing how we can approximate counterfactual examples through manipulation of the language representation (Section \ref{subsec:lrm}).
+We start by diving into the link between causality and interpretability (Section \ref{sec:prev}).
+We then discuss how to estimate causal effects from observational data using language representations (Section \ref{sec:causal}): Defining the causal estimator (Section \ref{subsec:ci-lr} and \ref{subsec-treate}), discussing the challenges of producing counterfactual examples (Section \ref{subsec:generation}), and, with those options laid out, moving to describe how we can approximate counterfactual examples through manipulation of the language representation (Section \ref{subsec:lrm}).
+Importantly, our concept-based causal effect estimator does not require counterfactual examples -- it works solely with observational data.

 To test our method, we introduce in Section \ref{sec:data} four novel datasets, three of which include counterfactual examples for a given concept.
 Building on those datasets, we present in Section \ref{sec:tasks} four cases where a BERT-based representation model can be modified to ignore concepts such as \textit{Adjectives}, \textit{Topics}, \textit{Gender} and \textit{Race}, in various settings involving sentiment and mood state classification (Section \ref{sec:tasks}).
 To prevent a loss of information on correlated concepts, we further modify the representation to remember such concepts while forgetting the concept whose causal effect is estimated.
 While in most of our experiments we test our methods in controlled settings, where the true causal concept effect can be measured, our approach can be used in the real-world, where such ground truth does not exist.
 Indeed, in our analysis we provide researchers with tools to estimate the quality of the causal estimator without access to gold standard causal information.